 If your health plan approves a network gap exception, it means they'll agree to treat that particular service from that particular provider as if it's in-network.
 That means you'll be responsible for your in-network deductible, copays, and coinsurance, rather than the plan's out-of-network cost-sharing.
-I will always apply for one of these as part of the Verification of Benefits if it is allowed by your insurance.
+We will always apply for one of these as part of the Verification of Benefits if it is allowed by your insurance.

 No. You will still pay the fee on the schedule that you agree to with your midwife, according to her financial agreements.
 Any reimbursement collected from the insurance will pay you back.